stanfortonski/Tinder-Bot/README.md

 10. Choose path to your file with Snapchat nicknames so change `snap_file_path`.
 Default is 'snap.txt'.

 ## Usage
-Open your terminal/CMD in Tinder-Bot directory and call: `python executable.py` or `python3 executable.py`
+Open your terminal/CMD in Tinder-Bot directory and call: `python executable.py` or `python3 executable.py`.
+If you want find only Instagram/Snapchat nicknames you will call: `python executable-finder.py` or `python3 executable-finder.py`

 **Created for scientific purposes only.
 This is not intended to harm anyone.
 I am not responsible for any damages resulting from the use of this program.**